WPIOpenLearning/.github/profile/README.md

 ## WPI Open Learning

+> ⚠️ The platform is curently undergoing beta testing and is not yet publicly available.

 An innovate open learning platform for WPI bridges the gap between LMS and open access, allowing faculty to seamlessly share course syllabi from [Canvas](https://www.instructure.com/canvas).
 Check it out at [openlearning.wpi.edu](https://openlearning.wpi.edu).

 Have questions, or interested in using the platform at your institution?
 [Contact us](mailto:gr-openlearning@wpi.edu).